IBM-MIL/CafeJava/README.md

 # CafeJava

-Reactive API for invoking MFP procedures from an Android client.
+Reactive API for invoking MobileFirst Platform (MFP) procedures from an Android client.
 Support for auto-serialization of JSON responses is also provided in a reactive manner.

 Connecting to an MFP instance from an `Activity` is as simple as: